Table of contents

 The Birth of Venus by Sando Botticelli happens to be one of the most famous painting of a woman after Mona Lisa.

 Judith beheading Holofernes by Caravaggio is a very peculiar painting.
-It depicts Judith decapitating Holofernes with a sword while he was asleep in his tent.
+What it depicts is that Judith decapitating Holofernes with a sword while he was asleep in his tent.